testissimo/testissimo.github.io/documentation/tutorials/setup.md

 # Set Up Testissimo

-Testissimo is web app, so only web browser with Testissimo plugin is required.
+Testissimo is web application, so only web browser with Testissimo plugin is required.

 **Just install browser plugin:**